 I have always liked to see Gdynia from above ...
 From the observation tower on Witomino, from the escarpment above the suburban railway station on Wzgórze Nowotki (now St. Maximilian's Hill), from Kamienna Góra or the rooftops of the skyscrapers that we entered ...
 The city from above and from a distance has such a strange magic - you can not hear the city noise, you can not see exactly the cars and people - the effect of watching a live and very precisely made model.
 Without participating in urban life, from outside, without interaction, like a spectator on an endless spectacle.

 Now I have the opportunity to see the city from my favorite perspective without going to the roofs.
 That's why I decided after a few years to come back to photographing the city in which I grew up.
-I also recommend you a gallery: Winter in Gdynia - there you can see the city in completely different colors.
+I also recommend you a galleries: Winter in Gdynia and Gdynia by night- there you can see the city in completely different colors.

 A quiet June evening in Gdynia ...
 The city is slowly going to sleep ...
 Warmth, silence, peace, a slight breeze, the smell of the sea and an amazing spectacle in the sky ...